 Deep sleep is important for consolidating “declarative memories,” which are memories that you can recall primarily by word or number, such as baseball stats or historical information.

 Deep sleep is very valuable for people who are going to school or who have to be prepared to handle numbers or have them at ready recall as part of their job.

-Rapid eye movement (REM) sleep is when your brain and body become more active than at other parts of sleep.
+Rapid eye movement (REM) sleep is when your brain and body become more active than in other parts of sleep.
 Your eyes move, as the name implies, but sometimes, too, you may move your limbs as well.
 REM sleep plays a role in nearly all types of memories.
 It helps with declarative memories, but also motor memories, and even emotional memories.